codeandfire/imagenet-scraper/README.md

 ```
 in order to produce the above distribution.)

 This has to do with the fact that many images in ImageNet are no longer available, so when you specify a certain number of images for download, a few among them turn out to be missing at runtime.
-(See the [next section](#details) for more details.)
+(See [this section](#details) for more details.)

 Due to this issue, the average number of images downloaded per class will typically be less than the number you have specified.
 So, it is better to specify a higher number of images than what you actually want: for example, if you actually want 6 images per class, you should probably specify `-n '8'`.
 (Indeed, the average number of images in the above case turned out to be 6.1.)
-The number of images per class will still show some variability - i.e. you will not get exactly 6 images per class, but a number very close to 6 in most cases - but that should not be much of an issue in most applications.
+The number of images per class will still show some variability - i.e. you will not get exactly 6 images per class, but a number very close to 6 in most cases - nevertheless that should not be an issue for most applications.

 ### WordNet IDs